 How Do I Get an ALDH2 Gene Test?

 You can get a quick, inexpensive, at-home DNA test for the ALDH2 gene.
 Orig3n, a leading DNA testing company, is offering an ALDH2 Gene test for just $29.
-Through our exclusive partnership, are offering a 10% discount on any of Orig3n's genetics products.
+Through our exclusive partnership, we are offering a 10% discount on any of Orig3n's genetics products.
 Orig3n is focused on helping people understand the link between their genes and their health.
 Just enter the code DELTA10 when checking out on Orig3n's website to receive 10% off your order.
-You can find the test including the ALDH2 gene, called the Alcohol Tolerance test here.
+You can find the ALDH2 Deficiency test, including tests for Vitamin A & C deficiency, here: ALDH2 Deficiency test.